eliot-portevin/Hues-in-the-Air/NetworkProtocol.md

 Command sent form server to client.
 Here the separator is used to separate the argument NO_USER_FOUND from the argument recipient (the specific user not found)

 ### NO_USERNAME_SET
-Used to request username from client <br>
+Used to request username from client when it hasn't been set yet (called upon startup of the game).<br>
 Example: ServerProtocol.NO_USERNAME_SET.toString() <br>
 Command sent from server to client, to receive the username of the clients system.

 ### USERNAME_SET_TO
-Inform client which username he has now <br>
+Inform client that their username has been changed. <br>
 Example: ServerProtocol.USERNAME_SET_TO.toString() + ServerProtocol.SEPARATOR + this.username; <br>
 Command sent form server to client, to tell the client, its username is now set to this.username <br>